Skip to Main Content

 How Jolie Compares Beyond North Carolina

 French cooking at the Michelin-acknowledged level in mid-sized American cities is a specific niche.
 Most cities of Raleigh's scale do not have a French table at this tier with national recognition attached to it.
-The peer set is closer to Emeril's in New Orleans in terms of the challenge of sustaining French culinary ambition in a Southern city with its own powerful dining identity, though the formats differ.
+The comparable set is closer to Emeril's in New Orleans in terms of the challenge of sustaining French culinary ambition in a Southern city with its own powerful dining identity, though the formats differ.
 More technically aligned comparisons might look toward Lazy Bear in San Francisco or Atomix in New York City for the discipline required to maintain inspector-level consistency, even though those kitchens operate in entirely different cuisines.
 What connects them is the underlying demand that Michelin recognition imposes: a kitchen must perform at the same register on a Tuesday as on a Saturday, across seasonal menu transitions, with whatever the market delivered that week.

 Planning a Visit